kamialie/education/README.md

 kube-APIserver and applies changes if they are needed
 + kube-cloud-manager - manages controllers that interact with underlying cloud providers
-+ kuberlet (runs on nodes) - kubernetes agent that kube-APIserver talks to
++ kubelet (runs on nodes) - kubernetes agent that kube-APIserver talks to
 + kube-proxy (runs on nodes) - provides network connectivity among pods in a cluster